racheleyg12/CS205-Pair-Project-RG-SN/README.md

 -To Class we added compareTo method in order to sort (by finish time) and compatible method to see which other classes are not overlapping with it to schedule classes correctly.
 -To classroom we added a new field classes: ```ArrayList<Class>``` as a classroom would contain a schedule of classes.
 -We changed availabiliy to available: boolean, which is true if classes are already scheduled in the classroom and false if not.
+-In Schedule method ArrayList<Class> getClassesInClassroom(Classroom r) essentially has the same functionality as Arraylist<Classroom> getClasssrooms, so it was deleted.

 Standards:
 -Classroom are available 8am to 8pm.